georgkislinger/LEGO_ATUM-Collector/README.md

 ## HOW TO OPERATE ATUM

 ### Before Starting

+Follow these steps to prepare and start the ATUM system:

+1. **Attach the Red Sticker**
-Place a red sticker on the sample holder in a way that it is detected during the cutting movement of the microtome arm.
-Avoid permanent detection.
+   Place a red sticker on the sample holder so that it is detected during the cutting movement of the microtome arm.
+   Avoid permanent detection — the sensor should only briefly detect red during each cutting cycle.

+2. **Test Color Detection and Collection Trigger**
+   Eyeball the sticker placement, then start the PrimeHub.
+   Cycle through the menu to **C (Collection Mode)** and confirm by a long press on the force sensor.
-Eyeball this initially, then start PrimeHub and cycle to **C** and confirm by long press.
-Let the microtome arm 'cut' and check whether the collector moves the tape after each cut.
+   Let the microtome arm perform a cut and verify that the collector moves the tape after each cut.
-Appropriate delay depends on the placement of the sticker; appropriate distance and time to run the distance depend on sectioning speed and blockface size.
+   The appropriate **delay** depends on the sticker position; the **distance and time** to run depend on sectioning speed and blockface size.
-Exit **C (Collection mode)** by restarting the hub.
+   To exit **C (Collection Mode)**, restart the hub.

+3. **Set Reel Parameters**
-Measure your tape reel diameters and set them in the software.
-Standard values might work.
+   Measure your tape reel diameters and enter the values in the software.
+Standard values may already work well.
-If you are not happy with when the collector collects, you can set collection movement distance and delay to better coordinate it with your cutting process.
+   If you want to change when or how the collector moves, adjust the **collection distance** and **delay** parameters to better coordinate with your cutting process.
-If changes were or have to be made, reupload the changed script to the hub.
+   After modifying parameters, reupload the updated script to the hub.

+4. **Insert the Knife and Adjust the Tape Arm**
-Now insert the knife into the system and adjust the tape arm so that it is approximately **1.5 sections (or blockface lengths)** away from the knife edge and fix it in place by tightening the collector arm screw.
+   Insert the knife into the ultramicrotome system.
+   Adjust the tape arm so that it is approximately **1.5 sections (or blockface lengths)** away from the knife edge.
+   Fix the arm in place by tightening the collector arm screw.
-The arm with tape should be sufficiently submerged into the waterbath but not touch the knife edge or boat.
+   The tape should be **submerged in the waterbath** but must **not touch the knife edge or boat**.

+5. **Start the PrimeHub and Tension the Tape**
+   Press the main button on the PrimeHub to start it.
-Start PrimeHub by pressing the main button.
-Once started, cycle through programs to reach **T**.
+   Once the hub boots, cycle through the menu to reach **T (Tension Mode)**.
-Run the program until the tape is sufficiently taut (should not bend the plastic arm but should also not have visible slack).
+   Run the program until the tape becomes taut — it should not bend the plastic arm but also must not show visible slack.
-Exit **T** program by pressing the force sensor.
-Cycle to **C** and start collection.
-The counter will count how many sections were collected.
+   Stop the **Tension Mode** by pressing the force sensor.

+6. **Begin Collection Mode**
+   Cycle to **C (Collection Mode)** again and start the program.
+   The display counter will increment with each collected section, allowing you to track progress in real time.

 ---

+### Troubleshooting---

 ### Troubleshooting